Frequently Asked Questions

 YES.
 Trucks, and particularly long doubles, are involved in more accidents and deaths as documented by the Federal Highway Safety Administration, FWSA.
 Often the truck driver doesn’t necessarily cause an accident, but rather it’s caused by dangerous road conditions, bad weather, or frustrated drivers who make mistakes.
 Unfortunately, more trucks cause more traffic congestion resulting in more accidents.

-Do they haul these distances on public highways anywhere else in the US?
+Do they haul these distances on public highways anywhere else in the U.S.?

 ASAH has not been able to find any examples.
 Typically, ore hauls on public roads are for very limited distances.
-This plan to haul the quantities of ore being considered over 248-miles of public highways is unprecedented in the United States.
+This plan to haul the quantities of ore being considered over 240-miles of public highways is unprecedented in the United States.

 Will the school bus stops still be safe for kids?